abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 mind?
 Is this skillful or not skillful?
 How do I create and maintain a quality of skillfulness?* This is the kind of investigation we can carry with us throughout the day.
-Whether we are sitting in the Dhamma Hall, back at our *kuṭis,* or doing our chores, reflecting in this way internalizes our experience.
+Whether we are sitting in the Dhamma Hall, back at our *kuṭis*, or doing our chores, reflecting in this way internalizes our experience.
 It gives us an anchor for recognizing whether we’re on track or not, whether we’re according with Dhamma or have lost the plot.